 She shook one wing and a tiny green speck fell from her sleeve onto her longest feather.

 “Although you’re suffering, o Hurricane, understand that your hundred pilots are safe and sound.
-I’ve salvaged them from the Hurricane Planet allied with me.
-Out of curiosity I included them in the algorithm recreating Earth to reduce them to their most basic form.
+I included them in the algorithm reducing Earth to its most basic forms.
 I’ve met humans whose compassion extended to every sentient being.
 Anihilato’s complicated form reached every corner of humanity’s most vile crevices.
 But you?”

 She raised the tiny green speck.
 It was a frog.
 It was almost cute.